qilingframework/qiling/README.md

 - Allows dynamic hotpatch on-the-fly running code, including the loaded library
 - True framework in Python, making it easy to build customized security analysis tools on top

-Qiling is backed by [Unicorn engine](http://www.unicorn-engine.org).

-Visit our website https://www.qiling.io for more information.

----
-#### Qiling also made its way to internal conference
+Qiling also made its way to internal conference

 2020: